Sweden: Geography

 At 449964 km2, Sweden is the 55th-largest country in the world, the fifth-largest country in Europe, and the largest country in Northern Europe.
 The lowest elevation in Sweden is in the bay of Lake Hammarsjön, near Kristianstad, at -2.41 m below sea level.
 The highest point is Kebnekaise at 2096.8 m above sea level.

 Sweden has 25 provinces or landskap.
 While these provinces serve no political or administrative purpose, they play an important role in people's self-identity.
 The provinces are usually grouped together in three large lands, parts, the northern Norrland, the central Svealand and southern Götaland.
 The sparsely populated Norrland encompasses almost 60% of the country.
-Sweden also has the Vindelfjällen Nature Reserve, one of the largest protected areas in Europe, totaling 562,772 ha (approx. 5,628 km^{2}).
+Sweden also has the Vindelfjällen Nature Reserve, one of the largest protected areas in Europe, totalling 562,772 ha (approx. 5,628 km^{2}).

 About 15% of Sweden lies north of the Arctic Circle.
 Southern Sweden is predominantly agricultural, with increasing forest coverage northward.
 Around 65% of Sweden's total land area is covered with forests.
-The highest population density is in the valley of lake Mälaren and Stockholm, the Öresund Region in southern Sweden and along the western coast up to central Bohuslän.
+The highest population density is in the valley of lake Mälaren and Stockholm, southern Scania along the Öresund coast and along the western coast up to central Bohuslän.
 Gotland and Öland are Sweden's largest islands; Vänern and Vättern are its largest lakes.
 Vänern is the third largest in Europe, after Lake Ladoga and Lake Onega in Russia.
 Combined with the third- and fourth-largest lakes Mälaren and Hjälmaren, these lakes take up a significant part of southern Sweden's area.
 Sweden's extensive waterway availability throughout the south was exploited with the building of the Göta Canal in the 19th century, shortening the potential distance between the Baltic Sea south of Norrköping and Gothenburg by using the lake and river network to facilitate the canal.

 Sweden also has plenty of long rivers draining the lakes.
 Northern and central Sweden have several wide rivers known as älvar, commonly sourced within the Scandinavian Mountains.
 The longest river is Klarälven-Göta älv, which originates in Trøndelag in central Norway, running 720 mi before it enters the sea at Gothenburg.
 In southern Sweden, narrower rivers known as åar are also common.
-The vast majority of municipal seats are situated either along the sea, a river, or a lake, and most of the country's population resides in coastal municipalities.
+The vast majority of municipal seats are situated either on the sea, a river, or a lake and the majority of the country's population live in coastal municipalities.